Jollyfant/node-seedlink-data-proxy/README.md

     npm install

 ## Configuration

-Modify config.json to suit your needs.
+  - `__DEBUG__` Sets application in debug mode.
+  - `__NAME__` - Application name.
+  - `HOST` - Hostname exposing the Seedlink proxy server.
+  - `PORT` - Port the Seedlink proxy server is exposed on.

 ## Channel Configuration
 A channel describes a configured data stream that can be subscribed to and is identified by a name.
-Each channel will create a single Seedlink connection when users are subscribed.
+Each channel will open a single Seedlink connection when users are subscribed.
 Users that are subscribed to a channel will receive data packets attributed to that particular channel.

+## Testing

+    npm test

 ## Running

-    node index.js
+    npm start

 ## Docker

     docker build -t seedlink-proxy:1.0 .
     docker run -p 8087:8087 [--rm] [-d] [-e "SERVICE_PORT=8087"] [-e "SERVICE_HOST=0.0.0.0"] seedlink-proxy:1.0

-Four envrionment variables can passed to Docker run to modify settings at runtime.
+Two envrionment variables can passed to Docker run to modify settings at runtime.
 Otherwise information is read from the built configuration file.

   * SERVICE\_HOST
   * SERVICE\_PORT

+## Client Example
+For an example of the client websocket look for `index.html`.

 ## Websocket API
-To communicate with the websocket server you will need to write an (un)subscription to the socket:
+To communicate with the websocket server you will need to write an operation (e.g. (un)subscription) to the socket:

-    {"subscribe": "NL.HGN"}
+    // Subscribe and unsubscribe from a channel {"subscribe": "NL.HGN"}
     {"unsubscribe": "NL.HGN"}

+    // Get a list of the available channels {"channels": true}

-Once accepted, the server will start writing over the websocket.
+Once a subscription is accepted, the server will start writing over the websocket.
 An unlimited number of subscriptions can be active per user.

-## Client Example

-    var exampleSocket = new WebSocket("ws://0.0.0.0:8087");

-    exampleSocket.onopen = function(event) {
-        exampleSocket.send(JSON.stringify({"subscribe": "NL.HGN"}));
-    }

-    exampleSocket.onmessage = function(event) {
-        console.log(event.data);
-    }

-Will starting receiving data from configured channel `NL.HGN`:
+## Unpacked mSEED structure
+The unpacked mSEED will be formatted as JSON with the following data (samples) & metadata.

     {
         "start": 1531139771269,